Faculty Hiring, Promotion, and Tenure: Tenure-Track

 Promotion and Tenure Review

 Review Form - this form accompanies the dossier throughout the review process.
-Click Here [XLSX].
+Click Here.
+Updated 8/24/22.

-Requirements for tenure and promotion in specific disciplines are developed within the departments/schools/divisions and the colleges or regional campuses where those disciplines are housed.
-The review process for faculty at the regional campuses varies slightly in progression from that of faculty at the Athens campus.
+Requirements for tenure and promotion in specific disciplines are developed within the departments/schools and the colleges or regional campuses where those disciplines are housed.
 Tenure is granted by the president upon recommendation of the department, the college dean, and the executive vice president and provost.
 For detailed information regarding faculty tenure, promotion, denial of tenure, and other matters at Ohio University consult the faculty handbook.

 The timeline below may vary by college, campus, department, school, or division.
 Dates determined by the Faculty Handbook, indicated with an *, are unlikely to change.

 Summer and Early Fall Semester

 Faculty seeking promotion / tenure finalize their dossiers.

 Tenured faculty, who are eligible for promotion, inform the department chair, school director, or division coordinator of the intent to seek promotion.

 Tenured faculty eligible for promotion may request letter of evaluation from the department chair, school director, or the division coordinator.
 (All probationary faculty receive an evaluation letter annually, without requesting one, on or before February 1 each year.)

 Department, school, division committees (if applicable) review dossiers.